Selling Timeshare Frequently Asked Questions

 Since resorts and ownership types vary greatly, as do laws that regulate the resale of timeshares, it is important to do some research on your brand ownership in order to know which parts of your membership are transferable to the buyer when it comes time to sell.

-What is the Right to First Refusal (ROFR)?
+What is the Right of First Refusal (ROFR)?

 Our timeshare resale specialists can help you determine if you have a ROFR clause in your timeshare contract.